 What Constitutes Wrongful Termination Missouri?

 The State of Missouri follows the employment-at-will doctrine.
-That means employers can fire employees for almost any reason or no reason.
+That means employers can fire employees for almost any reason or no reason as long as they don’t have a written employment contract promising them employment for a certain period.
 However, this rule has exceptions.
 For example, if an employer is retaliating or firing you for discriminatory reasons, you may have been wrongfully terminated.
 Additionally, you cannot be fired if the termination violates public policy.

 Employees’ legal rights are also protected under the Missouri Human Rights Act (MHRA), the Age Discrimination in Employment Act (ADEA), the Civil Rights Act (Title VII), as well as the Americans with Disabilities Act (ADA).
 In addition, the Family and Medical Leave Act (FMLA) protects the right of employees to return to work after taking leave for specific reasons.

 If you believe that you are facing discrimination-based or similar employment issues, reach out to the wrongful termination attorney at the Missouri Employee Rights and Employment Discrimination Center at the Benjamin Law Firm.
 Take advantage of the free consultation our law firm offers to find out what your next steps should be and get knowledgeable legal advice.

 The rights of employees are protected under state, as well as federal laws.
 For example, under federal law, an employer cannot discharge an employee because of her or his race, color, religion, national origin, age, disability, or sex.

 Employers cannot discharge employees as retaliation because employees were asserting their rights, filing complaints, or being a part of the investigation against discriminatory practices.